-28. Capital disclosures
+Note 28.
+Capital disclosures

 The Company's objectives when managing capital are to safeguard the entity's ability to continue as a going concern, provide an adequate return to its shareholders through pricing products and services commensurately with the level of risk and, indirectly, to support the Group's regulatory capital requirements.
-The Company's parent manages the Company's capital structure and advises the board of directors to consider making adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.
-In order to maintain or adjust the capital structure, the board of directors may adjust the amount of dividends to be paid to shareholders, return capital to shareholders, issue new shares, or sell assets.
+The Company's parent manages the Company's capital structure and advises the Board of Directors to consider making adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.
+In order to maintain or adjust the capital structure, the Board of Directors may adjust the amount of dividends to be paid to shareholder, return capital to shareholder, issue new shares, or sell assets.

 The managed capital of the Company constitutes Total equity.
 This consists entirely of issued Share capital and Retained earnings.
-As at 31 December 2022, total managed capital was £670,044,000 (2021: £494,429,000).
+As at 31 December 2023, total managed capital was £332,317,000 (2022: £670,044,000).

-The Company is authorised and regulated by the Financial Conduct Authority ('FCA') and is subject to capital resource requirements as set out by the FCA.
+The Company is authorised and regulated by the Financial Conduct Authority ("FCA") and is subject to capital resource requirements as set out by the FCA.
 Capital is actively managed at an appropriate level of frequency and regulatory capital levels are a key factor in the Company's budgeting and planning processes.
 All FCA capital requirements imposed on the Company during the year were met.

-29. Contingent liabilities and capital commitments
+Note 29.
+Contingent liabilities and capital commitments